When do the control arms need to be replaced?

 Lower and upper control arms in a double wishbone front suspension.

 A double wishbone layout is used in many pickup trucks, large SUVs, many high-end vehicles and race cars.
 The upper control arm is smaller.
 The larger lower control arm carries most of the load.
 Both lower and upper control arms have a ball joint, although the upper ball joint is often smaller.
 When the wheel drives over a bump, both arms swing up and down on rubber bushings following the wheel.

-In either layout a control arm is a very important component.
-If it fails, the safety of the vehicle is compromised.
+In either layout, control arms are very important components.
+If a control arm fails, the safety of the vehicle is compromised.

 There are several reasons why a control arm needs to be replaced.
 The most common reason is when a ball joint wears out, and it cannot be replaced separately.
 Often a ball joint comes with a control arm as one unit.